90chandan/microservices-interview-questions-answer/README.md

 - **Rollback Strategies:** Have rollback strategies in place in case issues are discovered after deployment.
 This may involve reverting to a previous version of the application or using feature flags to disable problematic features.
 - **Incremental Changes:** Make small, incremental changes to the application to minimize the impact of deployments and reduce the risk of introducing errors.
 - **Documentation and Communication:** Ensure that deployment processes are well-documented and communicated to all team members involved.
 This helps prevent misunderstandings and ensures that everyone is aware of their responsibilities during deployments.

+**4 .
+Explain Traffic Splitting**

+Ans

+Traffic splitting is another important deployment method commonly used in modern software development and microservices architectures.
+Also known as traffic shifting or traffic routing, this approach involves directing a portion of incoming traffic to a new version of an application or service while the majority of the traffic continues to be served by the existing version.
+This allows for gradual rollout and testing of new features or updates before fully transitioning to the new version.

+Here's how traffic splitting typically works:

+- Define Traffic Split: Determine the percentage of traffic that will be routed to the new version and the percentage that will remain with the existing version.
+For example, you might start by routing 10% of traffic to the new version and gradually increase it as confidence grows.
+- Routing Mechanism: Use a routing mechanism, such as a load balancer or API gateway, to distribute incoming requests between the different versions of the application based on the defined split.
+This can be done using various strategies, such as round-robin, random, or based on specific criteria.
+- Monitor Performance: Monitor the performance of both versions of the application, including metrics such as response times, error rates, and user engagement.
+This allows you to assess the impact of the changes on real-world usage and identify any issues that may arise.
+- Gradual Increase: Based on the observed performance and feedback, gradually increase the percentage of traffic routed to the new version.
+This incremental approach allows for controlled testing and minimizes the risk of widespread issues affecting all users.
+- Full Rollout or Rollback: Once you are confident in the stability and performance of the new version, you can fully transition all traffic to the new version.
+Alternatively, if issues are discovered during the testing phase, you can rollback to the previous version until the issues are resolved.

+By incorporating traffic splitting into your deployment strategy, you can minimize disruption to users, mitigate risks associated with new releases, and ensure a smoother transition to updated versions of your application or service.